getpelican/pelican-plugins/Readme.rst

 pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

+Pelican Page Hierarchy    Creates a URL hierarchy for pages that matches the filesystem hierarchy of their sources

 Pelican Page Order        Adds a ``page_order`` attribute to all pages if one is not defined.

 Pelican comment system    Allows you to add static comments to your articles